 Although your cosmetic products and fragrances may be harmless outside of the tanning bed, they can react to high heat levels in ways that might produce unwanted results.
 For example, a thick layer of makeup might cause an uneven tan, while perfume or deodorant might cause skin irritation after a few minutes in your tanning bed.

 To prevent those possible side effects, refrain from wearing makeup, deodorant or scented products when tanning.

 While tanning beds should never be considered completely safe, these five tips can help you avoid unnecessary dangers while achieving a glowing tan.

-To find a tanning bed that’s right for you and your home, take a look at Aqua Living’s selection of home tanning bed.
+To find a tanning bed that’s right for you and your home, take a look at Tanning Bed Depot’s line of home tanning beds.